virtuozzo/cloudscripting-docs/docs/reference/actions.md

 ```
 where:

-- `id` - custom identifier for custom add-on
+- `id` - custom identifier for a custom add-on

-Installed add-ons can be displayed in Add-ons tab into Jelastic dashboard.
+Installed add-ons can be displayed within the **Add-ons** tab at the Jelastic dashboard.

 ![Add-ons tab](/img/add-on_tab.jpg)

-In this case into `installAddon` action need to pass `nodeGroup` parameter where add-on will be displayed.
+In the following example into the `installAddon` action is passed the `nodeGroup` parameter targeting tan add-on to the particular *nodeGroup* (i.e. `bl`).
 For example:

 ```